RoboJackets/robocup-software/docs/source/getting_started.rst

 happen.
 However, it will become obvious after you start our UI whether or not you've correctly started the simulator or not.

+In another terminal, change directories back into ``robocup-software``.
-Now, make sure you're on the most updated version of ``ros2`` branch.
+Make sure you're on the most updated version of ``ros2`` branch.
 This is where the latest working version of our codebase exists.
-(See "Github" doc.
---TODO(Prabhanjan): transfer this to docs--)
+(See Contributing page for more information).

 .. code-block:: bash